Cable cell morphology¶

 Loads the

-Such representations are challenging to consistently interpret in different simulation tools because they require heuristics and, often undocumented, rules for how to interpret the connectin of axons and dendrites to the soma.
+Such representations are challenging to consistently interpret in different simulation tools because they require heuristics and, often undocumented, rules for how to interpret the connection of axons and dendrites to the soma.

 The